-- SE-AR2 Submit an environmental site plan, prepared by QEPs, that - a. includes details of specific provisions that will be implemented to preserve, protect, restore and enhance the natural environment, ecosystems and biological diversity of sensitive ecosystems within the DPA; - specifies terms and conditions regulating any activities that may adversely affect or disturb species, vegetation, soils, watercourses, natural features or ecological processes of sensitive ecosystems within the DPA, where such disturbance is unavoidable; - c. defines measures for professional environmental supervision, inspection and monitoring of development activities and related environmental effects on sensitive ecosystems occurring during and after development, including the environmental consequences of any contravention of a condition of the development permit and proposed measures for mitigation of these consequences; - d. conforms to all municipal bylaws, federal and provincial legislation, and regulations; and - e.
-In Honeymoon Bay (electoral area F), references the Honeymoon Bay Property Environmental Overview Assessment prepared by ENKON Environmental Ltd. (2013).
+- SE-AR2 Submit an environmental site plan, prepared by QEPs, that - a. reflects Best Management Practices in environmental site planning; - b. includes details of specific provisions that will be implemented to preserve and protect the natural environment, ecosystems and biological diversity of sensitive ecosystems within the DPA; - c. specifies terms and conditions regulating any activities that may adversely affect or disturb species, vegetation, soils, watercourses, natural features or ecological processes of sensitive ecosystems within the DPA, where such disturbance is unavoidable; - d. details specific provisions that will be implemented to restore and enhance the natural environment, ecosystems and biological diversity of sensitive ecosystems within the DPA; - e. defines measures for professional environmental supervision, inspection and monitoring of development activities and related environmental effects on sensitive ecosystems occurring during and after development, including the environmental consequences of any contravention of a condition of the development permit and proposed measures for mitigation of these consequences;

+- f. conforms to all municipal bylaws, federal and provincial legislation, and regulations; and - g. in Honeymoon Bay (electoral area F), references the Honeymoon Bay Property Environmental Overview Assessment prepared by ENKON Environmental Ltd. (2013).